Environmental Division Updates

 What Does This Mean for FRA?

-The Bipartisan Infrastructure Law, also referred to as the Infrastructure Investment and Jobs Act or H.R.
+The Infrastructure Investment and Jobs Act or H.R.
 3684 Pub.
 L. 117-58, will provide unprecedented Federal funding for rail improvement projects in America.
 Over the next five years, that means greatly expanding existing FRA programs and creating new programs to enhance our nation’s rail network.
-The Bipartisan Infrastructure Law includes $102 billion in total rail funding, including $66 billion from advanced appropriations, and $36 billion in authorized funding.
+The Infrastructure Investment and Jobs Act includes $102 billion in total rail funding, including $66 billion from advanced appropriations, and $36 billion in authorized funding.

 The updated U.S. DOT Title VI Order 1000.12C strengthens FRA’s Title VI implementation by providing policy direction, practices and standards ensuring Title VI compliance.
 Title VI regulations are designed to provide equal opportunity and access in all programs by ensuring nondiscrimination on the basis of race, color, or national origin (including limited English proficiency).